 Much like a character in The Walking Dead, schools today are confronted with a difficult moral decision: disregard graphic violence in video games and media at the risk of casting our youth adrift, or make allowances for graphic content as a means to productively reflect on and contextualize violence.
 Ideally, examples like Staaby’s will encourage a greater dialogue about an issue that is becoming too pressing and complex to simply ignore.

-Here's a brief overview of how Tobias Staaby uses video games in his practice:
+Here’s a brief overview of how Staaby uses video games in his practice.

-Students explore the vast, rugged medieval fantasy world of this popular RPG, undertaking in-game hunting and gathering instances of national romanticism.
+Skyrim: Students explore the vast, rugged medieval fantasy world of this popular RPG, undertaking in-game hunting and gathering for instances of national romanticism.
 Their findings dovetail into general discussions and reflections on romanticism.